harhar2000/Makers-Learning/OOP/encapsulation/README.md

 # Encapsulation in Python: A Beginner's Guide

-Encapsulation is a fundamental concept in object-oriented programming (OOP).
-It involves bundling together related data (state) and the methods (behaviour) that operate on that data into a single unit, known as a class.
-Encapsulation also entails controlling access to these data and methods, ensuring that only necessary parts are exposed to the outside world while protecting the rest.
+Encapsulation is a key concept in object-oriented programming (OOP).
+It means combining related data (like an object's properties) and the methods (functions) that work with that data into one unit, known as a class.
+Encapsulation controls access to these data and methods, ensuring that only necessary parts are exposed to the outside world while protecting the rest.

-## What is Encapsulation?

-Encapsulation is about hiding the internal state of an object and requiring all interaction to be performed through an object's methods.
-This ensures that the internal representation of an object is protected from unintended interference and misuse.
+Encapsulation hides the internal state of an object and makes sure all interactions happen through specific methods.
+This protects the object's data from being accidentally changed or misused.

 ## Why Use Encapsulation?

-1. **Data Protection**: By restricting access to certain components, encapsulation safeguards the integrity of the data.
+1. **Protects Data**: Keeps certain parts of your code private, ensuring that data can't be changed accidentally.
-2. **Modularity**: Encapsulation allows you to compartmentalise code, making it easier to manage and understand.
+2. **Keeps Code Organised**: Helps break down code into manageable sections, making it easier to read and work with.
-3. **Maintainability**: Encapsulated code is easier to maintain and less prone to errors since changes to the internal implementation do not affect external code.
+3. **Maintainability**: Simpler to update and less likely to cause problems because changes inside a class don't affect other parts of your programme.
-4. **Flexibility**: It allows you to change the internal workings of a class without affecting other parts of the programme that rely on it.
+4. **Flexibility**: Can modify how a class works internally without disrupting the rest of your code that depends on it.

 ## Basic Example of Encapsulation